 - [Support coming soon] It isn’t possible to duplicate an existing advanced assessment question.

-- [Support coming soon] It’s not possible to set files in the filesystem as read-only, but this is slated for release soon.
+- [Support coming soon] It’s not possible to include read-only files in your custom advanced assessment questions, but this is slated for release soon.

 - [Support coming soon] The IDE does not currently support autocompletion for advanced assessment questions.